jamesaevans/amplitude-dev-center/docs/data/destinations/google-ads-event-streaming.md

     This feature is in Closed Beta and is in active development.
 Contact your Amplitude Client Success Manager for support with this integration.

-Amplitude Data's Google Ads integration enables you to stream your Amplitude event data straight to Google Ads with just a few clicks.
-Click [here](https://www.loom.com/share/852d1cf72ebf44f18c64aa763450651a) for a detailed guide on how to setup this Google Ads Streaming integration.
+Amplitude's Google Ads integration enables you to stream your Amplitude event data to Google Ads.
+For more information, see a [Loom video](https://www.loom.com/share/852d1cf72ebf44f18c64aa763450651a) with detailed information about configuring this Google Ads Streaming integration.

 ## Use cases